thanosmak/react-native-thesis/README.md

 # react-native-thesis
 A React Native library with helpful components to build the UI of a news application really fast.
 This is part of my thesis at International Hellenic University.

-A React Native library with helpful components to build the UI of a News Application really fast.
-This is part of my thesis at International Hellenic University.

 In order to use this library first you have to install the node modules the root folder and in the /examples folder.

 ```